Norovirus-like illness associated with Dave and Buster's in Auburn

 - Prior food safety inspections and current rating?

-Public Health is investigating an outbreak of norovirus-like illness with vomiting, diarrhea, body aches, chills, and fever associated with Dave & Buster's in Auburn.
+Public Health investigated an outbreak of norovirus-like illness with vomiting, diarrhea, body aches, chills, and fever associated with Dave & Buster's in Auburn.

 Since April 5, 2019, 5 people from a single meal party reported becoming ill after consuming food and beverage from Dave & Buster's in Auburn on March 31, 2019.
 We have since identified at least 7 employees who experienced symptoms consistent with norovirus dating back to March 21, 2019.
 At least one employee worked while ill with norovirus-like symptoms.